vramana/blog/content/posts/2022-06-25-short-anatomy-of-node-redis.md

 tags = ["node"]
 +++

-I am trying to write simple redis-client in rust.
-As part of that exercise, I have read the source code of Node.js Redis Client.
+I am trying to write a simple Redis client in Rust.
+As part of that exercise, I have read the source code of the Node.js Redis client.
 I want to jot down some notes on how it works.

 <!--more-->

-A Redis Client opens a TCP connection and it writes and reads over that connection.
+A Redis client opens a TCP connection, and it writes and reads over that connection.
-We will to examine these 3 things in detail.
-Opening a connection, writing a command and reading a reponse.
+We will examine these three things in detail.
+Opening a connection, writing a command, and reading a response.

 ### Opening a connection